nexiality/documentation/commands/webmail/attachment(profile,id,attachment,saveTo).md

 This "email id" is determined during the [`search(var,profile,searchCriteria,duration)`](search(var,profile,searchCriteria,duration)) command.

+### Points to Remember

-### Note: The following points to be taken into consideration before using the attachment commands.
+The following points to be taken into consideration before using the attachment commands.

 - For the attachments command to work the email provider should be "temporary-mail".
 So the `provider` value in the [profile](index#webmail-configuration-settings) should be *temporary-mail*.